MohamedBekhit/Movie_Recommender/README.md

 # Movie Recommender

-Collaborative filtering implementation used in a movie recommendation system as an application.
+Collaborative Filtering algorithm implementation used in a movie recommendation system as an application.